neondatabase/website/content/docs/guides/partner-intro.md

 ## Billing

-Find details about how to set up quotas on key consumption metrics for your projects.
+Learn how to set up quotas on key consumption metrics for your projects.

 <DetailIconCards>

-<a href="/docs/guides/autoscaling-guide" description="Use the API to configure billing quotas for your customers" icon="setup">Setup usage quotas</a>
+<a href="/docs/guides/autoscaling-guide" description="Use the Neon API to configure billing quotas for your customers" icon="setup">Set up usage quotas</a>

 </DetailIconCards>